 Measure carefully before purchasing to find the right size!

-This Chomp n Chase suction cup feeder toy is my favorite for teaching dogs and puppies that brushing or bathing or nail trimming is no big deal.
+Suction cup feeder toys are my favorite for teaching dogs and puppies that brushing or bathing or nail trimming is no big deal.
 For nail trimming, position it low on the dishwasher or fridge with your pup in your lap if he's small.
 Larger dogs can typically remain standing on 3 legs for nail trims if they aren't anxious.
 For bathing, position it on the wall of the shower or side of the tub.
-The Aquapaw is another good suction feeder.
+The Aquapaw or Chase and Chomp are good options.

 Puzzle feeders are great for enrichment, mental challenge, and slowing down fast eaters, especially if they are large, deep-chested dogs who may be prone to bloat, which is a dangerous medical condition.
 There are lots of choices on the market.
 When I look at them, I evaluate the level of challenge, whether the challenge is adjustable, and how easy or difficult the toy is to sanitize.

 The Buster Maze is easy to clean (but doesn't fit in the dishwasher) and comes in two sizes.

 The Northmate Green is good, too, but is more work to clean, though it fits in the dishwasher.

 I love Buster Cubes and Omega Treat Balls for active dogs, and for dogs who need to be more active than they are, and for dogs who are just learning to play.
 A tip on the Omega: cut the drain hole larger or water will stay inside when you clean it.

 For smaller dogs and puppies, I prefer the Outward Hound puzzle feeders.
 These are too shallow and small for most large dogs, in my opinion.